 Have there been any standout or pivotal moments in your life that have inspired you as a creative?

 Honestly, I’m in awe of Mother Nature and the natural world daily.
 I don’t take her for granted one bit and am constantly exploring and celebrating her in my work.
-I also have my kiddos to thank for how my relationship with color has changed in my work.
+I also have my kiddos to thank for how my relationship with colour has changed in my work.
 My work really digs into more of the emotional response rather than a true representation.

 Where does your passion for your craft derive from?